andrejpk/arduino-learning/Arduino code samples.md

 ## Arduino Programming Introduction - Code Samples ##
 *(c) 2013 Andrej Kyselica - Distributed via Creative Commons CC BY 3.0.
-Your are free to — to copy, distribute and transmit the work to Remix — to adapt the work to make commercial use of the work with attribution*
+Your are free to â€” to copy, distribute and transmit the work to Remix â€” to adapt the work to make commercial use of the work with attribution*